Hombre2014/ToDoList/README.md

 - Clone the repository using "git clone git@github.com:Hombre2014/ToDoList.git"
 - Change directory into the project folder
+- Run `npm install`
-- Run npm install
+- Run `npm start`
-- Start the project using LiveServer extension or open project in a browser
+- A new browser will open automatically with application loaded

 ### Run tests